-This course will offer students the opportunity to expand their skills in using primary and secondary legal sources in the context of legal practice.
+This course offers students opportunity to expand their skills in using primary and secondary legal sources in the context of legal practice.
 The course covers a range of advanced search techniques for statutory, administrative, and case law research.
 Upon completion of this course, students will have gained experience formulating efficient research methodologies and evaluating sources of legal information in various formats.
-Course grades will be based on a series of research assignments and class participation.

 This class is designed primarily for students interested in or already pursuing judicial clerkships after graduation.
+Students will track the life cycle of an appeal This course is designed primarily for students interested in or already pursuing judicial clerkships after graduation, though all are welcome.
 Students will track the life cycle of an appeal from initial briefing through final opinion and beyond.
 Through in-class exercises and out-of-class writing assignments, students will learn about the behind-the-scenes mechanics of an appellate court and develop their skills in synthesizing arguments and drafting clear and complete bench briefs, judicial opinions, and more.

-Regulation of the legal profession; lawyer advertising; trust accounting; lawyer-client relationship; conflicts of interest; confidentiality and privilege; ethical dilemmas in litigation.
+This course is required for all 2L students (and available to students immediately after their 1L courses).
+It addresses regulation of the legal profession; lawyer advertising; trust accounting; lawyer-client relationship; conflicts of interest; confidentiality and privilege; ethical dilemmas in litigation.
 Intended to prepare students for MPRE.
-Thematic emphasis on professionalism and developing your identity in the legal community.
+Thematic emphasis on professionalism, real-world examples of lawyer misconduct, and developing your identity in the legal community.

 The course helps students understand the growing practice of electronic discovery and how changes are impacting the way attorneys manage and provide legal services.
 Areas of focus include: document management in a digital environment; information literacy; metadata; and professional responsibility.
 Readings and hands-on experience will address both general technological issues as well as specific legal ramifications.

 A comprehensive survey course, Evidence introduces students to all major aspects of the Federal Rules of Evidence through the problem-based method.
 The course covers the following topics: real and demonstrative evidence, relevancy, character evidence, the qualification of expert witnesses, examination of witnesses, credibility and impeachment, competency, hearsay, and privileges.
-The focus of this course will be on the practical application of the rules of evidence in the courtroom.
+The course will focus on practical application of the rules of evidence in the courtroom.

 Four Credit Course